 No one deserves to go hungry.
 Yet, Arkansas is second in the nation for food insecurity.
 One in five, or an estimated 549,000 Arkansans, does not know where their next meal may come from.
 Working families exist on low-wage jobs that do not pay enough to meet housing and medical expenses and also leave enough money to buy food.
 Approximately one-third of households in Arkansas report making tough choices like these every month.

 Our Food For Families Program focuses on connecting our partner agencies with local, state and national resources with food and funds to strengthen their programs, ultimately enabling them to better serve their community.
-To do this, we employ the following tactics:
+To do this, we:

 - Work to provide access to healthy and nutritious food to families;